-In Haiti, we will be joined by our trained Haitian vasectomists, Drs.
-Mesadieu and St. Vil, and we will continue to train Dr. Dugue at the Clinique Dugue, Dr. Brinvert at New Hope Hospital, and any other Haitian doctor with a serious interest.
+In North Haiti, we were joined by our trained Haitian vasectomists, Drs.
+Mesadieu and St. Vil.
+We continued to train Dr. Dugue at the Clinique Dugue, and Dr. Brinvert at New Hope Hospital, always open to any Haitian doctor with a serious interest in learning vasectomy.

-Once again, we will stay at the Hotel Roi Christophe and perform vasectomies at 6 or 7 locations, splitting up into two teams if necessary based upon patient projections.
-This schedule will be different from the last because the American Airlines non-stop flight MIA-CAP has moved back from late-day to mid-day.
-My flights:
+Once again, we stayed at the Hotel Roi Christophe and performed vasectomies at 7 locations, splitting up into two teams when necessary based upon patient projections.
+Our location hosts were …

 Wednesday March 7:

 1. Arrived in Cap Haitien on American Airlines #2732 at 2:07 PM.
 After clearing customs and claiming luggage, we (1) stopped at Hopital Ft.St.Michel (HFSM) to distribute brochures to educators, (2) exchanged money through our Administrative Director, (3) picked up stored supplies, procedure tables, and Mayo stands at the Cap Haitian Health Network (CHHN) office, and (4) spent the evening at Hotel Roi Christophe, where we organized supplies to equip two teams and conducted a Vasectomy Workshop with models-based training for our vasectomy trainees from PaP

 As Team 1, Doug Stein went with Maudelin, Michelle Shelly, and Regine to the ULS Clinic in Ft.
 Bourgeois, where the procedure room is so small that only two procedure tables were available.
 Regine observed and participated in vasectomies by Doug, Maudelin, and Michelle.
 25 cases.